Automattic/wp-calypso/packages/composite-checkout/README.md

 Creates a [Payment Method](#payment-methods) object.
 Requires passing an object with the following properties:

 - `registerStore: object => object`.
 The `registerStore` function from the return value of [createRegistry](#createRegistry).
-- `makePayPalExpressRequest: async ?object => object`.
+- `makePayPalExpressRequest: async object => string`.
 An async function that sends the request to the endpoint to get the redirect url.

 ### createStripeMethod